KyleTryon/TimePhone-API/README.md

 1. `npm install`
 1. Configure your `.env` file.
 You will need an OpenAI API key.
+1. `docker compose up -d` to start the database and minio.
 1. `npm run migrate`
 1. `npm run start`
 1. Navigate to `http://localhost:3000/api` for Swagger documentation.